 Pumpkin Chocolate Chip Cookie Recipe (single batch):

 - 1 c. pure pumpkin purée (NOT pumpkin pie filling)

 - 1 tsp baking soda dissolved in 1 tsp milk

 - 1 c chocolate chips

 - 1 tsp vanilla

-- Add flour, baking powder & soda, cinnamon, salt, stirring until well mixed.
+Add flour, baking powder, cinnamon, and salt, stirring until well mixed.

 Get the 3-5 Playful Preschool e-Book!

 25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book all for $8.99!

 Follow the Hooligans on Facebook